 Kinky item of the day: Condoms!
 If you engage in penetrative sex or share toys in non fluid-bonded relationships, you need condoms to keep things sexy and safe.
 Buy 2 packs for 20% off.

-Heads up: this post contains an affiliate link.
+Heads up: this post contains affiliate links.